afikri/tailwind-nextjs-starter-blog/data/blog/comparison-wordpress-to-nextjs.md

 Why have I switched from WordPress to Next.js to blog?
 I have been blogging with Wordpress since 2011 and I have no problem with it.
 But until there were too many things changed, one of them is Gutenberg editor.
 I found it a bit frustrating to use it in terms of navigating the editor and I prefer the classic editor to gutenberg.
 That's one of the thing.

+This website I am using now is based on NextJS, and let's see how far I XYZ

 In my opinion, there are some reasons not to use Wordpress even though there are workarounds that cost extra efforts Ok, now let’s talk about the website using WordPress one by one: